 How Long Do Waiting Periods Last?

-The length of time a waiting period lasts is going to vary depending upon the insurance policy purchased.
-The Private Health Insurance Act 2007 sets the maximum waiting period for certain types of services for hospital insurance policies.
+The length of time a waiting period lasts is going to vary depending upon the policy purchased.
+The Private Health Insurance Act 2007 sets the maximum waiting period for certain types of services for hospital policies.
 These maximum waiting periods include:

 - 12 months for pre-existing conditions.

 - Two months for palliative care and rehabilitation.